But Is What Part Of Speech

 Q: Can "but" be used as anything other than a coordinating conjunction?

 A: While primarily a coordinating conjunction, "but" can occasionally function as a preposition, although this usage is rare and often considered archaic.
 In this case, it means "except" or "save."
-For example, "No one but you knows the secret."
+To give you an idea, "No one but you knows the secret.

 Q: Is it grammatically incorrect to start a sentence with "but"?